rootabeta/YAFFeather/readme.txt

 X - Copy current nation URL to clipboard
 D - Appoint yourself as RO/Dismiss other ROs
 ===============================
+3.5.3
+Moved nation-update feed to G for ease of use mid-tag

 3.5.2
 Re-enabled applying to WA